FacuSB/FacuSB/README.md

 As a university student, I'm passionate about software development.
-Specializing in data engineering and data science, with experience in programming in C# and Rust.
+Specializing in data engineering and data science, with experience in programming in Python, C#, and Rust.
 I'm eager to contribute to challenging projects and continually learn.

 * 🌍  I'm based in Argentina
 * ✉️  You can contact me at [blancofacundo0@gmail.com](mailto:blancofacundo0@gmail.com)